 - We’ve talked a ton about the presidential race.
 Ashar is incredibly interested and has a favorite candidate based on the issues that matter most to her.
 We’ve been watching debates, reading about all the candidates and their views and backgrounds, following primaries, etc. This has been a huge part of our month and will be for months to come, I can tell.

 - We adopted a new cat named Mr. Angelino!
 This took some work (we’d been trying since Thanksgiving) but now he’s all ours.

 - We learned about stomach ulcers.
 Because I went to the hospital with complications from them.
 In an ambulance.
 In the blizzard.
 And got stuck at the hospital and was facing two days of sleeping in their lobby until a friend who lives 3 blocks from the ER miraculously found me in the waiting room and took me to his family’s house, where I got to camp out in the room of his 8-year-old daughter.
 Miracles are real.
 Sleeping in a bed was one.
 THANK YOU JASON AND FAMILY!

-- Sarah fed stingrays and decided her next pet will be a betta fish during a long visit to a huge pet store, That Fish Place/That Pet Place, near us.
+- Ashar fed stingrays and decided her next pet will be a betta fish during a long visit to a huge pet store, That Fish Place/That Pet Place, near us.
 This is a serious Pennsylvania field trip destination, local families.
 It’s as good as some zoos, but free.

 - I started my courses for my master’s degree in homeland security with a public health preparedness concentration.
-As I’ve been working, I’ve been sharing the things I’m reading and learning with Sarah, and we’ve had a bunch of conversations about homeland security issues and the Constitution and more.
+As I’ve been working, I’ve been sharing the things I’m reading and learning with Ashar, and we’ve had a bunch of conversations about homeland security issues and the Constitution and more.

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”